maxmahlke/ssos/docs/instructions.rst

-    RA_EXP - Center right ascension coordinate of exposure DEC_EXP - Center declination coordinate of exposure FILENAME_EXP - Filename of input image that the SSO was detected in SKYBOT_NAME - If matched, name of matching SSO SKYBOT_CLASS - Class of SkyBoT match
+    RA_EXP - Center right ascension coordinate of exposure DEC_EXP - Center declination coordinate of exposure FILENAME_EXP - Filename of input image that the SSO was detected in MATCHED - Boolean value, true if SSO was matched to known object SKYBOT_NAME - If matched, name of matching SSO SKYBOT_CLASS - Class of SkyBoT match
     SKYBOT_MAG - Predicted magnitude